e2nIEE/pandapower/doc/opf/pandamodels.rst

 7. Now install our interface `PandaModels.jl` by type :code:`add PandaModels` inside Julia package manager.

-8. Finally, you can then test whether the PandaModels.jl interface works: Navigate to your local pandapower test folder :code:`pandapower/pandapower/test/opf` folder and run :code:`python-jl test_pandamodels_runpm.py` or :code:`pytest test_pandamodels_runpm.py` if pytest is installed.
+8. Finally, you can then test whether the PandaModels.jl interface works: Navigate to your local pandapower test folder at :code:`test/opf/` and run :code:`python-jl test_pandamodels_runpm.py` or :code:`pytest test_pandamodels_runpm.py` if pytest is installed.
 If everything works there should be no error.

 Additional Solvers